vaishnavijagtapma2025/stock-market-analysis-python/report.md

 The Ridge Regression model achieved the strongest overall generalisation performance, producing the lowest test-set MSE (786,241 INR²) and highest R² (0.9876).
 Random Forest and Gradient Boosting produced substantially higher MSEs than even the baseline — a result that is economically interpretable: on a small cross-sectional dataset of approximately 91 firms, highly flexible ensemble methods are prone to overfitting the training set and generalising poorly to held-out firms.
 The comparatively better performance of Ridge confirms that the relationship between fundamentals, momentum, and future prices is sufficiently stable that a regularised linear model captures it more reliably than high-variance non-linear alternatives at this sample size.

 The best directional accuracy achieved by Ridge was 57.9%, narrowly below the project charter threshold of 60%.
 While this technically falls short of the stated directional criterion, it remains meaningfully above the 50% random-chance benchmark, indicating the presence of genuine directional information within the feature set.
 The shortfall is economically plausible given the difficulty of predicting one-year-ahead price direction in highly efficient large-cap equity markets, where returns are influenced by macroeconomic forces intentionally excluded from the feature space — including foreign institutional investor (FII) flows, RBI monetary-policy shifts, global risk-off events, commodity-price volatility, and geopolitical uncertainty.
-Directional accuracy in the range of 55–65% is generally considered realistic for a fundamentally driven cross-sectional equity model operating on publicly available information alone.

 ### Note on the Baseline R² = 0.8976